WendyValbuena/portfolio/STLC/test reporting.md

 ### Scenario 14: Verify shipping charges for orders well below the threshold

-Verify shipping charges for orders with a total of 10€
+Verify shipping charges for orders with a total of 10€.
+(20 euros minimum order for free shipping)

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|